xemantic/xemantic.com/ai/workshops/index.md

 *You'll gain access to a tailored workshop repository featuring approachable, well-documented examples and blueprints.
 These are illustrated using the [OPENRNDR](https://openrndr.org/) creative coding framework (to which we are contributors), making them both self-explanatory and engaging.*

+## Direct discussions

+Jump into the [Xemantic Discord server](https://discord.com/invite/vQktqqN2Vn) to ask questions or discuss anything related to our workshops.
+Our community is here to help!

 ## Backstory

 Machines are becoming more intelligent every day, and keeping pace with their exponential advancement has become a full-time endeavor.
 We are entering the **Agentic AI era**, which creates unprecedented possibilities for software developers to integrate systems with autonomous, non-human reasoning.